Select Page

 The name of the smallest social network soon appeared on Twitter in India when users announced their new accounts.

-So why were people angry with Twitter?
+So why were People Angry with Twitter?

 Anger began to rise against the social network, which is said to have more than 30 million users in India alone after lawyer Sanjay Hegde suspended his account twice.